 What Should I Do Next If My Tooth Hurts When Biting?

 Do not ignore any signs of tooth pain when biting.
 It is something that may go away over time, but that doesn’t mean the root cause of the problem has been resolved.
 This means it could be potentially something serious that needs a dental check-up.
-Therefore, consult your dentist as soon as you can when your tooth hurts when biting so it can be treated quickly.
+Therefore, you can consult our experienced dentist in Parkdale at soonest when your tooth hurts when biting so it can be treated quickly.